 The Acura MDX is powered by a smooth and refined 290-horsepower 3.5-liter V-6 engine that drives the front wheels through a new 9-speed automatic transmission.
 All-wheel drive is optional.
 The new gearbox cuts 0-to-60-mph acceleration by half a second, but it wasn't as smooth or seamless as we expected.
 And it doesn't improve fuel economy, which remains at 22 mpg combined for front-wheel-drive models and 21 mpg with all-wheel drive (AWD).
 The MDX remains one of the better-handling large SUVs we've driven, with a Sport setting to quicken steering response, and a Comfort setting for lighter steering feel.

-The bulk of Volvo XC90s will come with a 316-hp turbocharged and supercharged 2.0-liter 4-cylinder engine mated to an 8-speed automatic transmission.
-AWD is standard, and fuel economy is rated at 22 mpg.
+A new base Volvo XC90 is added for 2017, known as the T5.
+It has a 250-hp turbocharged 2.0-liter 4-cylinder engine, an 8-speed automatic transmission, and front-wheel drive as standard (with the option to add all-wheel drive).
+But Volvo expects the bulk of its sales to come from the T6 version, with the same engine rated at 316 hp due to the addition of a supercharger as well as its turbo.
+AWD is standard on the T6, and fuel economy is rated at 22 mpg.
 On the road, the XC90 handles like a car, with good steering feedback, predictable roadholding, and sprightly performance despite its small engine.
-A plug-in hybrid variant can run on its gasoline engine, on a 60-kilowatt (82-hp) electric motor on the rear axle, or on both together when needed.
+A plug-in hybrid variant that will sell in lower volumes can run on its gasoline engine, on a 60-kilowatt (82-hp) electric motor on the rear axle, or on both together when needed.

 Both vehicles get excellent safety ratings from the IIHS and have already been dubbed Top Safety Pick+ winners.
 The Acura also gets the top five-star overall rating from the NHTSA—same goes for the Volvo.
 Both vehicles also have a full suite of electronic active-safety systems.

-The XC90 ranks higher—earning 8.8 points out of 10, against the Acura's 8.6—primarily for its handsome style and appealing interior.
+The XC90 ranked well when comparing 2016 models primarily for its handsome style and appealing interior.
 Both SUVs are supremely safe—by crash testing standards—and are relatively equal on fuel economy, provided you don't splurge for the pricey plug-in Volvo.
+(Read more about how we rate cars.)

 |Fuel Economy - Combined City and Highway|